The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 San Jose del Pacifico Travel Tips

 There is no ATM in San Jose del Pacifico, so it’s important to carry enough cash.
 A few eateries and places accept credit cards, but many charge an additional fee for processing, so it’s more expensive.
-Fun Fact: Oddly enough, you can even purchase magic mushrooms on your credit card in San Jose del Pacifico.

 Opt to book your San Jose del Pacifico accommodation online before arrival.
-The town is becoming more and more popular, so make it’s better to have a place to sleep beforehand.
+The town is becoming more and more popular, so it’s better to have a place to sleep beforehand.

 Keep in mind that the internet is unstable, especially since the village is located in the mountains and a cloud forest.
 When the afternoon clouds roll in, it’s not easy to run a credit card.
 For those who rely on the internet and Wi-Fi for work, the slow speed can be an issue.
-For those who want to unplug, San Jose del Pacifico Oaxaca is a paradise.
+For those who want to unplug, San Jose del Pacifico Oaxaca is paradise.

-When to Visit San Jose del Pacifico
+When is the Best Time to Visit San Jose del Pacifico Oaxaca?

 Either way, visiting San Jose del Pacifico Oaxaca is worth it and always a good idea.

-San Jose del Pacifico Mushroom Season
+When is the San Jose del Pacifico Mushroom Season?

-The mushroom season in San Jose del Pacifico Oaxaca usually coordinates with the mountain’s rainy season, July to October.
-This is when you will find an abundance of fresh mushrooms, both fresh to eat and those magic ones that take you to another astral plane.
+The San Jose del Pacifico mushroom season usually coordinates with the Sierra Sur mountain’s rainy season.
+The rainy season in San Jose del Pacifico is typically from July to October.
+This is when you will find an abundance of fresh mushrooms in the mountains, both to eat and those magic ones that take you to another astral plane.

 Sometimes I heard the word “hongusto” being tossed around, which essentially is a cross between hongo (mushrooms) and augusto (August).
-Coincidently, August is the month when there is an abundance of fresh mushrooms.
+Coincidently, August is the month when there is an abundance of fresh Oaxaca mushrooms.

-Those who are active and like to be on the go may find that just a “quick stop over” for one night in San Jose del Pacifico is sufficient.
+Those who are active and like to be on the go may find that just a “quick stopover” for one night in San Jose del Pacifico is sufficient.

 San Jose del Pacifico Weather

-Again, San Jose del Pacifico Oaxaca is at a high altitude in a cloud forest.
-It will probably rain a little bit most days.
+Again, San Jose del Pacifico Oaxaca sits at a high altitude in a cloud forest.
+It will probably rain a little bit on most days.
 At night, it’s cold, so make sure to pack warm clothing.
 Many cabañas include a fireplace in the room to help with the chill during the night.

 Getting Around in San Jose del Pacifico

 A majority of the San Jose del Pacifico cabanas are outside of the main village area and tucked in the forest, so motos run frequently.
-In town, you can usually wave down a moto and the prices are generally listed inside the moto, but there is a standard rate between all of the drivers by distance.
+In town, you can usually wave down a moto, and the prices are generally listed inside the moto, but there is a standard rate between all of the drivers by distance.

 Here are four trusted contacts for Mototaxis in San Jose del Pacifico Oaxaca.

-Luis | 951 582 35 02 |
+Luis951 582 35 02

-Rogelio | 951 392 18 07 |
+Rogelio951 392 18 07

-Ivan | 951 563 71 16 |
+Ivan951 563 71 16

-Things to Do in San Jose del Pacifico
+Things to Do in San Jose del Pacifico Mexico

 Here are some awesome things to do in San Jose del Pacifico Oaxaca to make the most of your time.